 On this day in 1829, Charles Darwin was cited in Stephens' 'Illustrations of British Insects'.

-175 years ago today, HMS Beagle was beached to allow her keel to be inspected.
+On 16th April 1834, HMS Beagle was laid ashore on the banks of the Santa Cruz River to allow her keel to be inspected.
 The event resulted in one of the most iconic images of the famous ship.
+Read the story of the operation.